Noah-Huppert/country-picker-example/README.md

 Configuration values are provided via environment variables.
 The default values should work with the development setup by default:

-- `COUNTRY_PICKER_EXTERNAL_URL` (String, Default: `http://127.0.0.1:8000`): The URL from which web browsers should be able to access the server.
-Must not end in a slash.
 - `PORT` (Integer, Default: `8000`): Port on which to listen for HTTP traffic
 - `COUNTRY_PICKER_MONGO_URI` (String, Default: `mongodb://127.0.0.1:27017`): MongoDB connection URI
 - `COUNTRY_PICKER_MONGO_DB_NAME` (String, Default: `dev-country-picker-example`): Name of the MongoDB database in which to store data